 There are many opportunities on Sunday and during the week for activities for children from toddlers through to teenagers.

-The church is open for prayer on Friday mornings from 10.30am - 12 noon.
+The church is open for prayer on Friday mornings from 10.30-11.30am.
 A number of small study groups meet at various times of the week.
 There are a number of other activities during the week.
 Please contact the office for details.